 The Newmarket Masterplan, designed by four acclaimed architectural firms and led by Bates Smart, is set to deliver a diverse residential and retail precinct unlike anything Randwick has seen before.
 To keep informed on future residential releases, click below.Sign up to news

 This neighbourhood is something very special.
 It is quiet, yet close to the city.
 It’s a site with beautiful big fig trees and great garden spaces.
-These aspects will be celebrated in Newmarket’s design.
+These aspects will be celebrated in Newmarket Randwick's design.

-The historic Sales Ring will transform into an interactive playground where children can play and learn, under the shade of the treasured grand old fig tree.
+The historic Sales Ring has been transformed into an interactive playground where children can play and learn, under the shade of the treasured grand old fig tree.
 Generous parks provide space for both fitness and fun.
 Green thumbs can tend to the nearby community garden, while families gather for a barbecue feast.
 Rest and enjoy the sunshine in the peaceful, secluded pocket parks.

 Newmarket Dining is where the village comes to life.
-This ground floor piazza will be home to casual contemporary dining and coffee outlets for the connoisseur.
-Food, family and friends will be focus, with an adjoining park allowing open space for all to play, rest and relax.
+This ground floor piazza is home to various casual contemporary dining retailers and coffee outlets for the connoisseur.
+Food, family and friends will be focus, with the adjoining park allowing open space for all to play, rest and relax.

 This heritage home has had several reincarnations since it began as John Dillon’s Newmarket Hotel in 1861.
 In 1906 the Inglis family moved their bloodstock operation to the site and over the years this exclusive residence turned into a private space for hire.
 The site was purchased by the Montessori Academy in 2020, with the intention of adapting the heritage home into a childcare centre.